apache/openwhisk-deploy-kube/docs/k8s-aws.md

     annotations:
       service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0
       service.beta.kubernetes.io/aws-load-balancer-ssl-cert: arn:aws:iam::12345678901:server-certificate/ow-self-signed

-k8s:
-  persistence:
-    enabled: false
 ```

-For ease of deployment, you should disable persistent volumes because
-EKS does not come with an automatically configured default
-StorageClass.
-Alternatively, you may choose to leave persistence
-enabled and manually create the necessary persistent volumes using
-AWS/EKS instructions to do so.

 Shortly after you deploy your helm chart, an ELB should be
 automatically created.
 You can determine its hostname by issuing